Modern uniform and 1920s uniform

 Rosters today are filled with more players than the whole team that was playing in the 1920s.
 For the 2020 WNBA Champion Seattle Storm, they have 12 players on their roster in comparison to a team in the 1920s who had a 9-person roster.
 While there are more people on the full roster today, more people could play on the court in the 1920s.
 It was expected to have nine players on the court versus the other team.
 Today, all games are five on five matchups with additional players sitting on the sideline.

-Women back in the 1920s were on the cutting-edge of being able to participate in basketball competition.
+Women back in the 1920s were on the cutting-edge of being able to participate in basketball competitions.
 Women today can take their passion for basketball and play at the levels of college or professionally.
 Today there are opportunities for women’s basketball that were most likely not considered in the 1920s the game continues to grow and advance.

-Next time you watch a women’s college basketball game or a WNBA game, take a moment to look at the uniforms of the players and notice how each member of team is not rocking wool stockings.
+Next time you watch a women’s college basketball game or a WNBA game, take a moment to look at the uniforms of the players and notice how each member of the team is not rocking wool stockings.
 Or even look at the shape of the basketball and acknowledge that there is not a large lace string securing the ball together.
 When the ball begins to dribble down the court, remember that only five players are allowed from each team and that the rules established back in the 1920s helped to form the rules that players follow today.
 While women’s basketball today looks significantly different than that of the 1920s, it is evident that the passion for the game holds true.

 Come visit the Women’s Basketball Hall of Fame to see a then and now of the sport for yourself!